ll5880/python-movies-ll5880/README.md

 # Movie Dictionary in Python

+## Description
-A dictionary of movies & ratings and depending on the input commands it reads from an input file, it will perform that specific search and time the duration of execution.
+This project includes a dictionary of movies & ratings and depending on the input commands it reads from an input file, it will perform that specific search and time the duration of execution.
+There are several commands to tests, and various different input files with varying commands and sizes of data used for them.

 The commands are Lookup, Contains, Year_And_Genre, Runtime, Most_Votes, and Top.